AdobeDocs/experience-manager-65.en/help/sites-deploying/queries-and-indexing.md

 ## Introduction {#introduction}

 Unlike Jackrabbit 2, Oak does not index content by default.
 Custom indexes must be created when necessary, much like with traditional relational databases.
-If there is no index for a specific query, possibly many nodes will be traversed.
-The query may still work but probably be quite slowly.
+If there is no index for a specific query, many nodes are possibly traversed.
+The query may still work but it is likely slow.

 If Oak encounters a query without an index, a WARN level log message is printed: